-Oral finasteride and anti-androgens like spironolactone are also used off-label for treating androgenetic alopecia (5).
+Oral finasteride and anti-androgens like spironolactone are also used off-label for treating androgenetic alopecia or male pattern baldness (5).
 If there are any other underlying issues, like dandruff and scalp infection, the doctor may suggest medicated shampoos and topical solutions for treating them.

 4. Scalp Cooling